asiaccs-sectl/asiaccs-sectl.github.io/_pages/01_submission.md

 * Secure federated systems for decentralised deep learning
 * Security and privacy in on-device deep learning systems and applications

+Position papers describing the work in progress are also welcome.

 ### **Submission Instructions**